BRAZIL IN X-RAY

 BRAZIL: HISTORY

-SIX OF THE MOST IMPORTANT BANDEIRANTES IN BRAZIL
+SIX OF THE MOST IMPORTANT BANDEIRANTES IN BRAZIL |

 12 January 2023

-PANGEA present-day Brazil was part of the ancient continent Pangea, a term coined by Alfred Wegener in his 1920 book - including, most visible evidence of this split is in the similar shape of the coastlines of modern-day Brazil and West Africa.
-According to the probable distribution of the supercontinent, present-day Brazil had land connections with its present-day neighbors and with several West African countries, from Sierra Leone to Namibia; from 550 to 180 M years ago, Brazil was part of Gondwanaland, the southern continent, maintaining its same neighborhood in Pangaea.
+LOCATION ‣ present-day Brazil was part of the ancient continent Pangea, a term coined by Alfred Wegener in his 1920 book - including, most visible evidence of this split is in the similar shape of the coastlines of modern-day Brazil and West Africa.
+According to the probable distribution of the supercontinent, present-day Brazil had land connections with its present-day neighbors and with several West African countries, from Sierra Leone to Namibia.
+From 550 to 180 M years ago, Brazil was part of Gondwanaland, the southern continent, maintaining its same neighborhood in Pangaea.
 This continent follows a set of high-intensity events of the Neoproterozoic period, called the Brasiliana Orogeny.
 A high interest map for similar geology of northern South America and W Africa is available in Steel Club (SEE).

-Northern Hemispheres cover in Brazil c.
-601,427 km² (7,062 % of total area), in approximate values in manual measurement of Brazil in X-Ray in Google Earth polygon tool, are in Amazonas (c.
-140,600 km² in western portion, 3,960 km² in eastern portion), Roraima (201,347 km²), Pará (128,234 km²) and Amapá (127,286 km²).
+Northern Hemisphere cover in Brazil 601,427 km² (7,062 % of total area), in approximate values in manual measurement of Brazil in X-Ray in Google Earth polygon tool, are in Amazonas (140,600 km² in western portion, 3,960 km² in eastern portion), Roraima (201,347 km²), Pará (128,234 km²) and Amapá (127,286 km²).
 With same metodology, temperate zone cover a very similar area, 600,935 km² (7,056% of country area) in partial São Paulo (48,319 km²), Mato Grosso do Sul (8,250 km²), and Paraná (167,272 km²), and over Santa Catarina (95,346 km²) and Rio Grande do Sul states (281,748 km²).

 N: Monte Caburaí, Roraima (RR, 05°16′10″ N; for details inside a expedition, see Amazonas Abenteuer).